-When thinking about our health, we often take great care with what we put into our bodies – we choose natural, fresh whole foods as often as possible and avoid preservatives, additives and highly processed foods.
+When thinking about our health, we often take great care with what we put into our bodies.
+We choose natural, fresh whole foods as often as possible and avoid preservatives, additives and highly processed foods.

 We all want to be nourishing our bodies with the best possible fuel.
 But what about what we are putting on our bodies?
-Our skin is our largest organ, and we readily absorb everything that is put onto it from moisturisers, sunscreens, deodorants and of course make-up.
-Many of us wear make-up daily, not to mention the rigorous skin care routine we may follow, and yet we may have never really considered the cocktail of chemicals involved in this daily ritual.
+Our skin is our largest organ.
+We readily absorb everything that is put onto it from moisturisers, sunscreens, deodorants and of course make-up.
+Many of us wear make-up daily, not to mention the rigorous skin care routine we may follow.
+And yet, we may have never really considered the cocktail of chemicals involved in this daily ritual.

-Talcum powder: This ingredient has come to the attention of the public due to the recent case of an American woman dying from ovarian cancer after using Johnson & Johnson talcum powder on her genital area for 35 years…The Cancer Council states that there is insufficient evidence to suggest that talcum powder increases the risk of ovarian cancer, however goes on to state that it is classified by the International Agency for Research on Cancer as ‘possibly carcinogenic’.
+This ingredient has come to the attention of the public due to the recent case of an American woman dying from ovarian cancer after using Johnson & Johnson talcum powder on her genital area for 35 years.
+The Cancer Council states that there is insufficient evidence to suggest that talcum powder increases the risk of ovarian cancer.
+However, it goes on to state that it is classified by the International Agency for Research on Cancer as ‘possibly carcinogenic’.
 Until more conclusive research is conducted, avoid using talcum powder, especially on babies.

 Make sure to always read the label when buying beauty and skin care products and keep in mind that just because the label states that a product is ‘natural’ or ‘organic’ doesn’t mean it’s better for you or even better than its mainstream competitors.
 Companies are sneaky with their marketing as looking for natural products has become popular nowadays, so you need to read the ingredient list and not just take the product on face-value.

 We’ve also found the best place to buy all your natural beauty products in one place.
 Nourished Life is an amazing website that takes the hard work out of searching for make-up, skin care, sun care and hair care that is free from toxins and nasties.
-Check out the Black Chicken Axilla Deodorant Paste, Pollen Botanicals Honey and Sugar Exfoliator and Wot Not sunscreen- a few of our favourite products.
+Check out the Black Chicken Axilla Deodorant Paste, Woo Hoo deodorant range, Pollen Botanicals Honey and Sugar Exfoliator and Wot Not sunscreen- a few of our favourite products.

-And don’t forget beauty comes from the inside out- providing our bodies with healthy food, especially good quality fats and protein as well as plenty of water is the best way to ensure you have healthy and glowing skin and hair.
+And don’t forget beauty comes from the inside out.
+Providing our bodies with healthy food, especially good quality fats and protein as well as plenty of water is the best way to ensure you have healthy and glowing skin and hair.